How Amazon Echo Alexa Helps Seniors with Dementia

 At first glance, Amazon Echo’s Alexa voice assistant might seem like just another tech toy.

-But in real life, many have found that Alexa devices can improve quality of life for older adults with Alzheimer’s disease or dementia as well as for seniors with limited mobility and other health conditions.
+But in real life, many have found that Alexa devices can improve the quality of life for older adults with Alzheimer’s disease or dementia as well as for seniors with limited mobility and other health conditions.

 They’re like intelligent companions and helpers that never get tired, frustrated, or bored.